Definition of PostgreSQL Constraints

 4. Foreign Key Constraints

-- Foreign key constraints in PostgreSQL states that values in the first table column must appear with values with a second table column.
+- Foreign key constraints in PostgreSQL states that values in the first table column must appear with values in a second table column.

 - Below are the syntax and examples of foreign key constraints in PostgreSQL.